Anshuldhakate/Social-Continent-Timeline/README.md

 ### Overview

 My Social-Continent-Timeline App is a web application that allows users to interact with posts through liking, commenting, and reposting.
-The application is built using React and Redux for state management and follows modern best practices for a responsive and dynamic user experience.
+The application uses React and Redux for state management and follows modern best practices for a responsive and dynamic user experience.

 ### Architecture

 - **Frontend**: Built with React.js, utilizing functional components and hooks.
 - **State Management**: Managed with Redux, incorporating asynchronous actions and reducers to handle state updates.
 - **Backend**: Simulated with `https://api.socialcontinent.xyz/api/v1/post/suggested` for API interactions.
-- **Styling**: Custom styles using CSS, with a focus on dark theme and responsive design.
+- **Styling**: Custom CSS styles, focusing on dark themes and responsive design.

 ### State Management